-NREL developed open-source numerical tools that are validated and customizable to meet marine energy community's needs and are used to analyze wave energy conversion (WEC) power performance and predict the extreme loading on the system under critical wave environments.
+NREL's open-source, validated, and customizable numerical tools enable the marine energy community to analyze wave energy conversion (WEC) power performance and predict extreme loading on the system under critical wave environments.

-The WECCCOMP Wave Energy Competition: Overview, 38th International Conference on Ocean, Offshore, and Arctic Engineering (2019)
+The Wave Energy Converter Control Competition: Overview, 38th International Conference on Ocean, Offshore, and Arctic Engineering (2019)

 Design Load Analysis for Wave Energy Converters, 37th International Conference on Ocean, Offshore, and Arctic Engineering (2018)

 Numerical Modeling and Dynamic Analysis of a Wave-Powered Reverse-Osmosis System, Journal of Marine Science and Engineering (2018)